-When I was a kid, my family was fueled by convenience food.
+When I was a kid, my family was fueled by convenience foods.
 With two working parents, the idea of coming home and preparing a full dinner was a daunting one.
 By the time I entered high school, the hum of the microwave was the theme song to my kitchen experiences.
 Everything was microwaved; from my pancakes in the morning to my chicken pot pie in the evening.
 If I wanted a snack during my evening studies, the microwave delivered popcorn and Hot Pockets on demand.
 This was more than twenty years ago, before the modern food movement gained mainstream attention and the obesity epidemic was something spoken about only in medical journals.

 Now, we are in an age where people are looking to deconstruct their over-processed lives, and I think it is an excellent time to challenge the ideas around food and convenience.
 Are frozen pizzas easier and faster than pizza made from scratch?
 What about that old TV-dinner standard, the turkey dinner?
 Does it truly take less time to microwave dinner for your family than to make it by hand?
 The answer, on both counts, is no. The burden of home-cooked food is a marketing myth designed by the food companies to turn us away from natural whole food and towards their over-processed Frankenfoods.
 In this article, I will put myself and my fairly average cooking skills against the clock to prove so-called convenience foods fall conveniently short of their promise of good food in less time.